-All DSLs will/can provide advice and support to other staff on child welfare and child protection matters.
+The DSL will provide advice and support to other staff on child welfare and child protection matters.
 Any concern for a child's safety or welfare will be recorded on CPOMS and given to the DSL.

 During term time the DSL and / or deputy DSLs will always be available or contactable (during school hours) for staff to discuss any safeguarding concerns.
-If in exceptional circumstances, a DSL/Deputy DSL is not available on the school site in person, we will ensure that they are available via telephone and any other relevant media.
+If in exceptional circumstances, a DSL is not available on the school site in person, we will ensure that they are available via telephone and any other relevant media.